GCSE Chemistry Bonding Revision Notes

 Practice Quiz

-What type of bonding occurs when electrons are shared?
+What type of bond is formed when electrons are shared?

 Need custom study material?